Living From the Inside Out: Building a Life that’s Truly Yours

 There's an important distinction many of us miss:

-Valued domains are the arenas of life: family, friendships, work, education, parenting, health, personal growth, community, leisure, spirituality.
+Valued domains are the arenas of life: family, friendships, work, education, parenting, health, personal growth, community, leisure, spirituality, etc.

 Values are how we show up in those arenas.
 The qualities we want to embody through our actions.
 Things like: authenticity, presence, connection, honesty, accountability, integrity, friendliness, compassion, generosity, creativity, curiosity, learning, playfulness, rest, gratitude, humility, courage, challenge, freedom, autonomy….

 Many of us stop at the arenas.
 We say "family is important to me" and think we're done.
 But how do you want to be with your family?
-Do you value loyalty?
-Honesty?
+Do you value honesty?
+Connection?
+Being there when things are hard?
 Playfulness?
-Showing up when things are hard?
+Respect?
+What matters most to you?

-And most importantly, what does that actually look like in practice: What actions embody those values?
+And most importantly, what does that actually look like in practice: What actions will bring these values to life?

 This is where it gets personal - as unique as a fingerprint.
 For example, two people might value the family and friendship arenas.
-But if one values authenticity and honesty and the other values harmony and lightness, they might show up completely differently.
+But if one values authenticity and honesty and the other values harmony, they might show up differently.
 Neither is wrong, they're just different.

 Values vs. Goals